 Do not send the certificate with your return.
 Keep the certificate and all related documents with your records.

-Note: You may carry forward for the next three years any credit that is more than your tax liability.
+Note: You may carry back one year or forward for the next three years any credit that is more than your tax liability.

-info@childrensfirsteducationfund.org 385-204-5331
+info@childrenfirsteducationfund.org 385-204-5331